dishishshawn/ESP32Pet/README.md

 # ESP32PET

-An open-source Tamagotchi, built on an ESP32 with a ST7735 LCD and a physical buttons.
+An open-source Tamagotchi, built on an ESP32 with an ST7735 LCD and physical buttons.
-Digital pet, resembling me, responds to feeding, playing, and dressing up.
+A digital pet resembling me responds to feeding, playing, and dressing up.
-Stats are persistant (saved to EEPROM)
+Stats are persistent (saved to EEPROM)

 ## Features
 - Deep sleep (Battery powered use)
-- Three button UI (+ 1 for on and off)
+- Three-button UI (+ 1 for on and off)
 - Designed for portable use

 ## Hardware Requirements